 How did Japan become such a technically advanced country?
 Different aspects contributed to the development of the industry.
 Government interest, contributions and the hard work of scientists have made Japan one of the most promising countries on the market.
 Now it can offer new technological gadgets, create robots and find solutions to old problems with ease because of its technological potential.

-BIO: Jenson O'Connell is a professional journalist and copywriter from Seattle who writes about marketing, business, and technology issues.
+BIO: Jenson O'Connell is a professional journalist and copywriter from Seattle who writes about issues related to marketing, business and technology.
 He regularly publishes in many high-profile editions and helps his readers understand industry trends in technology and marketing infrastructure.